Part 2 – A Harmful Temptation- Character Creates Opportunity®

 Please download some FREE resources at www.harvesttimepartners.com I hope you will find them helpful in your journey to be your best for those you care about most.

-A Reliance on Cramming- Character Creates Opportunity®: Thursday, August 4, 2022
+A Reliance on Cramming- Character Creates Opportunity®

 I am sure we can all relate to the strategy of cramming to study for that big end of semester exam.
 We kind of paid attention throughout the semester, but in the end, we believed an all-night session of studying will be an effective option to make up for a semester in which we did not give our full attention.